CPC31320 Certificate III in Wall and Floor Tiling

 Pathways:

-Once students have successfully completed CPC31320 Certificate III in Wall and Floor Tiling, they can work as a tiler or wall and floor tiler.
+Once students have successfully completed CPC31320 Certificate III in Wall and Floor Tiling, they can apply for wall and floor tiler within the building trades.
 The further study pathways available to students who undertake this qualification include:

 Course Structure: